Share

 Key Takeaways

-- Communication is critical.
+Communication is critical.
 Consumers deserve clear, factual explanations — not fear-based narratives.

-As Lackey put it best:
+As Lackey summed it up:

 “We need honest communication.
 That’s my takeaway.”